kwhinnery/node-workshop/README.md

 ### Challenge Five: Chatting with Socket.io
 Create a simple chat room application using socket.io.
 Starting with the simple chat example, add the ability for each user to add a nickname for themselves.
 You will need to store some "session" information about each socket connection.
 Consult the [socket.io docs](http://socket.io/#how-to-use) for guidance on how to do this.

+### Challenge Six: Browserify
+Install the browserify package from npm globally - `npm install -g browserify`.
+The file "browser.js" contains node.js-style code that uses both core node and third party modules from npm.
+Use the browserify command line utility to create a browser-ready version of `browser.js` called `commandline.js`, which should reside in the "public" directory of the project.

+You will also want to check out the npm module `browserify-middleware`.
+This module works with express to always serve the most recent version of your browserified source, and includes source maps so you can view and debug individual files.
+In `app.js`, figure out how to use browserify-middleware to serve up a file called `middleware.js` to the browser, which contains the browserified contents of `browser.js`.